 We listen deeply, and make changes if we don't get it right, even if it makes us uncomfortable.

 Founder and Director

-Carly brings a wealth of expertise in the setting up, management and development of community-led and volunteering programmes throughout East London and beyond.
-She set up a community day programme for adults with learning disabilities, and a local befriending service with Outward, a support and care charity, as well as the first Hackney FoodCycle Hub, a community meal rescuing food that was edible but would normally go to waste.
+Carly brings a wealth of expertise in the design, development and growth of community-led and volunteering programmes throughout East London and beyond.
+She set up a community day programme for adults with learning disabilities, and a local befriending service with Outward, a support and care charity, as well as the first Hackney FoodCycle Hub, a community meal rescuing food that was edible but would otherwise normally go to waste.